-Lata Mangeshkar, legendary Indian singer, dies at 92
+Lata Mangeshkar, Legendary Indian Singer, Dies At 92

 Published

-Lata Mangeshkar, a legendary Indian singer with a prolific, groundbreaking catalog and a voice recognized by a billion people in South Asia, has died.
-She was 92.Full Article
+The "Nightingale of India" had a prolific, groundbreaking catalog spanning nearly eight decades and a voice known by more than a billion people in South Asia.Full Article

 Published

-Lata Mangeshkar, a legendary Indian singer with a prolific, groundbreaking catalog and a voice recognized by a billion people in South Asia, has died.
-She was 92.Full Article
+The "Nightingale of India" had a prolific, groundbreaking catalog spanning nearly eight decades and a voice known by more than a billion people in South Asia.Full Article

-Prime Minister Narendra Modi attended Lata Mangeshkar's funeral at Mumbai's Shivaji Park and paid tributes to the singer.
-Today,..
+The Indian Cricket team paid their respect to the legendary playback singer Lata Mangeshkar by sporting black armbands, after she..

-Celebrities from Pakistan pay tribute to veteran singer Lata Mangeshkar after she passes away due to Covid-19 in Breach Candy..
+Lata Mangeshkar, a legendary Indian singer with a prolific, groundbreaking catalog and a voice recognized by a billion people in..